We have been having fun exploring owls and creating an owl art project and a learning unit for young children.

 Owl Babies– “A tender tale to remind the youngest of children that Mommy always comes back.”

 Owl Moon by Jane Yolan – “a gentle, poetic story that lovingly depicts the special companionship of a young child and her father as well as humankind’s close relationship to the natural world.”

 We also did some Research for Kids online.
 We found some great sites for exploring owls.
 We learned about the Great Horned Library at the San Diego Zoo.
 We found some great information on Snowy Owls at National Geographic.
 But my favorite virtual field trip was to was to the Barn Owl Trust.
 They have a wealth of information about Barn Owls and a variety of activities and resources for kids.
 They inspired us to look into having our own owl nesting box.
 Then it was time to do an owl art project.

 - Owl Template (optional)

 - Paint the canvas.
 Try to stick with monochromatic colors.
 We used green and white to make different shades of green.
-Allow to dry.
+Allow the canvas time to dry.